FN14 Use of University Tangible Non-Capital Property, Capital Property, Supplies and University Services

 - services for other organized student extramural activities.

-Providing services to an outside audience (non-University related or commercial) is prohibited unless the service is commercially unavailable within the region of a campus and has the prior written approval of the Corporate Controller.
+Providing services to an outside audience (non-University related or commercial) is prohibited unless the service is commercially unavailable within the region of a campus and has the prior written approval of the Associate Vice President for Budget and Finance.
 In such cases the unit must provide clear rationale why the University is providing this service to the commercial sector.
 In general, services being provided which are also provided commercially must be fully costed, including the application of fringe and overhead.
 Auxiliary Enterprise units are exempt from this prohibition for purposes of this policy.
 Units operating as University Services or through general funds can obtain permission through the process established in Policy FN27 Establishing and Billing Service Center User Rates.

 The following are further policy statements regarding the personal use of University staff and services: